winitzki/scall/tutorial/programming_dhall.md

 where each of `F1 C`, `F2 C`, etc., are product types such as `C × C` or `Text × C`, etc.

-Each of the simpler functions (`F1 C → C`, `F2 C → C`, etc.) is a specific constructor that we can assign a name for convenience.
+Each of the simpler functions (`F1 C → C`, `F2 C → C`, etc.) is a specific constructor that we may assign a name for convenience.
-In this way, we replace a single function `fix` by a product of constructors that can be used to create values the complicated type `C` more easily.
+In this way, we will replace a single function `fix` by a product of constructors that can be used to create values the complicated type `C` more easily.

+The code for the constructors can be derived mechanically from the general code of `fix`.
+But in some cases it is easier to write the constructors manually, guided by the curried form of the Church encoding.

 To illustrate this technique, consider two examples: `ListInt` and `TreeText`.